Rivian: Further expansion struggles, and partnership with Volkswagen (2024)

+Entry into autonomous vehicles (2025)

+In December 2025, Rivian announced that it will be hosting its first "Autonomy and AI Day" to showcase their autonomous capabilities with their end-to-end AI-centric approach, which they believe will help them improve profitability.

+In an interview by Fortune on December 9, 2025, Rivian CEO RJ Scaringe announced his goal of creating an autonomous vehicle (AV) that goes beyond driving, and that is able to run and coordinate tasks and errands for people.

 Vehicles

-Designed to be capable off-road, both R1 models have 14 in of ground clearance.
+Designed to be capable off-road, both R1 models have 360 mm of ground clearance.
 The truck was claimed in early testing to be able to accelerate from 0–60 mph in under 3 seconds, wade through 1.1 m of water and climb a 45degree incline.
-The truck has a motor near each of the four wheels, and like some competitors, each wheel can be controlled interdependently.
+The truck has a motor at each of the four wheels, and like some competitors, each wheel can be controlled interdependently.
 According to Engadget, "the most expensive models will reach around 450 mi on a charge and feature [an] 800HP [800 hp] electric motor Scaringe stated would beat Italian supercars."
 Rivian has said it is designing the vehicles to facilitate carsharing with their autonomous features.
-In addition, Rivian announced the intention to make an electric delivery van (EDV) in three different sizes, capable of carrying 500, 700 or 900 cuft of packages.
+In addition, Rivian announced the intention to make an electric delivery van (EDV) in three different sizes, capable of carrying 500, 700 or 900 ft3 of packages.
 All three EDVs would share their basic electrical and network architecture, ECUs and battery packs with the Rivian R1 models.

 In December 2021, Rivian reported that it had over 71,000 pre-orders for its R1 models.
 They produced a total of 24,337 cars in 2022.